-A/N: I've begun the editing process for those who said the tense made the story hard to read.
-If you notice any huge mistakes, let me know so I can fix them.
-Too Ra Loo Ra Loo Ral (That's An Irish Lullaby) isn't mine, it was written by James Royce Shannon in 1914.
+A/N: Too Ra Loo Ra Loo Ral (That's An Irish Lullaby) isn't mine, it was written by James Royce Shannon in 1914.

 Chapter 1